gitter-badger/konsole/backlog.md

 ## October 2019

+- Add Peek() to read portions of a screen, so that we can save and restore and create dialogs.
+- automatically make all windows scrollable, and create MenuFrames that allows you to press tab to navigate between windows and arrow keys to scroll up or down? (will be interesting to prevent writes scroll while user is scrolling, so writes go to end of buffer without any other behavior? huh...)
 Below items are just ideas.
 The true roadmap is driven by solving problems I encouter as I use Konsole to help me write my own console test, benchmarking, study and micro services projects.

 - convert Konsole.Core to dotnet standard, and compile a different Konsole for each platform, that uses the correct wrapper for each platform.